-The Doctoral Fellowship Award aims to support talented individuals to undertake research leading to the completion of a PhD and to support capacity building in health or social care research in Wales.
+The Doctoral Fellowship Award aims to support talented individuals to undertake research leading to the completion of a PhD and to support capacity building across translational or clinical research and health and social care services or public health research in Wales.

-The Fellowship offers funding for directly incurred salary costs (no overheads or indirect costs allowable) for 3 years' full-time funding, or 4 or 5 years' part-time funding, PhD tuition fees, and the costs of an appropriate research project and training and development programme.
+The Doctoral Fellowship offers funding for directly incurred salary costs (no overheads or indirect costs allowable as per 3 Doctoral Fellowship Finance Guidance) for 3 years' full-time funding, or 4/5/6-years' part-time funding, PhD tuition fees, and the costs of an appropriate research project and training and development programme.

-Applications are invited from pre-doctoral researchers employed within Welsh Higher Education Institutes or staff employed by NHS or social care organisations in Wales wishing to undertake a PhD by research in a health or social care topic.
-Applicants must demonstrate that they are/will be based within Wales; proposed plans should include a clear focus on Wales which extends beyond the agreement of a Welsh organisation to host the applicant.
+Applications are invited from pre-doctoral researchers employed within Welsh Higher Education Institutions or NHS or social care organisations in Wales wishing to undertake a PhD by research in any translational, clinical, health, social-care or public health related discipline which will benefit the public, health service practice or policy, service users and carers or social care and support services in Wales.
+Applicants must demonstrate that they are/will be based and employed within Wales; proposed award plans should include a clear focus on Wales which extends beyond the agreement of a Welsh organisation to host the applicant.
 Proposals for PhD by Publication and Professional Doctorates are not in the remit of this scheme.